The Sacred Mathematics of Connection

 The Parable of Two Gardens

-The first gardener works harder each year to maintain their reputation for spectacular blooms.
 The second gardener works less and harvests more, until their modest plot becomes a sanctuary that feeds both body and soul.

 The Alchemy of Recognition

-The lightning connections are about discovery: learning facts, sharing stories, mapping the geography of each other's surface selves.
-The dawn connections are about recognition: seeing through to the eternal something that exists beneath all the temporary noise of personality, circumstance, and time.
+The dawn connections are about recognition: seeing through to the eternal something beneath the temporary noise of personality.

 The Spiritual Technology of Depth

-- Constant communication that fills the silence but avoids depth
+- Constant communication that fills the silence but avoids depth.

-- Shared enemies that create artificial intimacy through opposition
+- Shared enemies that create artificial intimacy through opposition.

-- Comfortable silence where presence alone communicates
+- Comfortable silence, where presence alone communicates.

 The Great Forgetting and the Great Remembering